Spectacular pyramids and ruthless pharaohs: The rise and fall of Egypt's Old Kingdom

 The pyramid builders

 Previous kings had themselves buried in structures called mastabas.
-A mastaba was a flat-roofed, rectangular tomb that is dug into the ground with rooms that are meant to represent a house.
+A mastaba was a flat-roofed, rectangular tomb that was dug into the ground.

-They were made out of mudbricks, which eroded over long periods of time.
+These mastabas were typically made out of mudbricks, which were not very durable, as they eroded over long periods of time.

-Djoser wanted a burial structure that was more permanent and more impressive than the old mastaba design, and so commissioned his architect, Imhotep, to achieve this.
+So, instead, Djoser wanted a burial structure that was more permanent and impressive than the old mastaba design.

-Imhotep designed a stone structure that began as a single mastaba, but then place another mastaba on top of it which was slightly smaller.
+As a result, Imhotep designed a stone structure that began as a single mastaba, but then placed another mastaba on top of it, which was slightly smaller.

 Ancient Egyptian step pyramid